Selling insurance is hard.

 Developing a ROCK-SOLID relationship with every client.

-There’s no better time forge that relationship and boost the lifespan of your clients than immediately after the intital sale, but it’s easy to miss because it’s so exciting just to close the deal.
+According to web sites like Insurance Quotes, there’s no better time forge that relationship and boost the lifespan of your clients than immediately after the intital sale, but it’s easy to miss because it’s so exciting just to close the deal.

 That’s why I recommend creating a formal Welcome Kit for new clients.